 And if you’re feeling extra splurge-y, dinner at the three-Michelin-starred The Restaurant at Meadowood delivers impeccable service, meticulous farm-to-table menus, and—of course—exquisite Napa Valley wines.
 You might even stay the night and take advantage of the resort’s excellent spa and golf course.

 Often ranked as one of the most magical glamping experiences in the state, this tree-shaded compound tucked into the coastal hills a half-hour northwest of Santa Barbara is one of those pinch-me destinations everyone should experience at least once (but we bet you’ll book a return before you leave).
 The setting is so private that it’s hard to believe that more than 100 cabins and safari tents occupy the hillside landscape of El Capitan Canyon, surrounded on three sides by the oceanfront and backcountry of El Capitan State Beach.
-(Note: Flash floods in January 2017 affected part of the campground—check El Capitan Canyon for the most up-to-date information.)

 Choose from basic canvas tents built on wood platforms, or fancier cedar cabins with bathrooms and kitchenettes.
 All accommodations are situated along a wooded drive that leads into the hilly portion of El Capitan State Beach, where wildlife abounds.
 But the real draw here is the proximity to the coastline itself, where you can walk, bike, or drive under Highway 101 to access the sandy beach and tide pools.
 Complimentary cruiser bikes are available for guests; friendly staff can also arrange surf lessons, whale watching, kayaking, or wine tasting.
 There’s also a summer concert series on site, May through September.